claromes/telegramtrac/README.md

 3. Enter the input `code` and `password` (optional), then click on the `sign in` button

-- A confirmation message will be send to your Telegram app

 4. Enter the input `channel name` (*t.me/CHANNEL_NAME_IS_HERE*), then click on the `trac` button

 - It may take a few minutes...